How to Dispose of a Mattress Responsibly

 If a mattress is not eligible to be used as a mattress anymore, it's time to recycle it.
 Several recycling centres accept mattresses as a whole.
 If you want a more convenient process, you can contact a recycling company and pay a service charge.
 We highly recommend checking the guidelines with the National Environmental Agency (NEA) or your local estate.
 You may also DIY your mattress upcycling by using its parts, especially the foam, for other functions like gardening or home improvement projects.

 Avail a Mattress Disposal Service

 Some online mattress shops, including Megafurniture, offer mattress disposal services as they deliver your new mattress.
 This might be the easiest, fastest, and safest way to get rid of your preloved mattress since mattress disposal service providers already know where to land the old unit.

 Mattress disposal will typically happen once your new mattress is delivered.
 So when preparing for your new mattress delivery, we suggest preparing for your old mattress' removal.
 The mattress removal fee depends on the size and weight of your mattress, so it's important to include it in your budget when buying a new mattress.

 Things to Consider During Mattress Removal

-When your mattress is at the end of its lifespan, and you are ready to buy a new mattress, you will have to weigh your options based on what's best for the environment and your convenience.
+When your mattress is at the end of its lifespan and you are ready to buy a new one, you will have to weigh your options based on what's best for the environment and your convenience.
 We recommend checking with local organisations about ways to safely get rid of an old mattress without contributing to too much environmental damage.
-Check the quality of your mattress if you plan to donate it to lessen the hassle both for you and the organisation or charity that you want to help.
+Check the quality of your mattress if you plan to donate it to lessen the hassle for both you and the organisation or charity that you want to help.

 What is the Condition of Your Mattress?